Boeing 737 MAX production hit by a new defect in supplier part

 “We expect lower near-term 737 MAX deliveries while this required work is completed,” Boeing added.

-SpiritAerosystems, which builds the entire MAX fuselage in Wichita, Kansas, notified Boeing Wednesday that “a non-standard manufacturing process” was used during the installation of two fittings at the vertical tail of certain 737 MAX 7, MAX 8 and MAX 8-200 models, as well as on the 737-based P-8 military plane for the U.S Navy.
+SpiritAerosystems, which builds the entire MAX fuselage in Wichita, Kansas, notified Boeing on Wednesday that “a non-standard manufacturing process” was used during the installation of two fittings at the vertical tail of certain 737 MAX 7, MAX 8 and MAX 8-200 models, as well as on the 737-based P-8 military plane for the U.S. Navy.

 The fittings involved are two of eight points where the vertical fin is attached to the fuselage.